johanhelsing/ggj14prometheus/README.md

 ## Download

-* The game can be downloaded for Linux, OS X and Windows [here](http://folk.ntnu.no/johanklo/prometheus/download).
+* The game can be downloaded for Linux, OS X and Windows [here](https://johan.helsing.priv.no).
-* The game can also be played online through the Unity Web Player [here](http://folk.ntnu.no/johanklo/prometheus).
+* The game can also be played online [here](https://johan.helsing.priv.no/games/prometheus/play).

 ## Authors